d1mnewz/interviews/README.md

 * What is Dependency Inversion?
 * What is Dependency Injection?
 * Why are interfaces important?
-* If you have a choice between abstract class and interface, what will you pick?
 * What is the difference between an exception and validation error?
 When exception should be thrown and when you should catch an exception?
 * Concurrency
   * Multithreading concepts